B1r2a3d4l5y/inventroy_system/README.md

 "# inventroy-system"
-This is inventroy system I built using HTML , CSS , Bootstrap , Javascript, PHP and SQL
+This is inventroy system I built using HTML , CSS , Bootstrap , Javascript, PHP and SQL About this project
+This is an inventroy admin dashbosd tha t allows the admin to to add, edit delete products shows highest selling products login the admin add and delete users

 front-end